Dynamic, innovative and ready for just about anything in the way of a musical challenge – that’s the Exeter Festival Chorus under Nigel Perrin!

 What does it cost?

-The annual membership fee is £175 (special concessions for students).
-There are also small music hire charges.
+The annual membership fee is £180 (special concessions for students) plus a music hire charge of £22.50.

 What do you wear for concerts?

 Depending on the formality of the concert ladies wear long-sleeved black tops and long black skirts/trousers with accessories issued by the choir.
 Men wear open-necked black shirts (with or without black jackets according to season) or, occasionally, dinner jackets, black trousers, white shirts and black bow ties.